-25. As we have in the past, we are proposing to treat regulatory fee payments by certain licensees as "small" fees subject to advance payment consistent with the requirements of section 9(f)(2).
-We propose that advance payments will be required from licensees of those services that we decided would be subject to advance payments in our FY 1994 Report and Order, and to those additional payers set forth herein.31 We are also proposing that payers of advance fees will submit the entire fee due for the full term of their licenses when filing their initial, renewal, or reinstatement application.
+42. As we have in the past, we are treating regulatory fee payments by certain licensees as "small" fees subject to advance payment consistent with the requirements of section 9(f)(2).
+Advance payments will be required from licensees of those services that we decided would be subject to advance payments in our FY 1994 Report and Order, and to those additional payers set forth herein.38 Pavers of advance fees will submit the entire fee due for the full term of their licenses when filing their initial, renewal, or reinstatement application.
 Regulatees subject to a payment of small fees shall pay the amount due for the current fiscal year multiplied by the number of years in the term of their requested license.
 In the event that the required fee is adjusted following their payment of the fee, the payer would not be subject to the payment of a new fee until filing an application for renewal or reinstatement of the license.
 Thus, payment for the full license term would be made based upon the regulatory fee applicable at the time the application is filed.
-The effective date for payment of small fees established in this proceeding will be announced in our Report and Order terminating this proceeding or by public notice published in the Federal Register pursuant to authority delegated to the Managing Director.
+The effective date for payment of small fees established in this proceeding will be announced in this Report and Order terminating this proceeding or by public notice published in the Federal Register pursuant to authority delegated to the Managing Director.